Alan Michael Parker is a novelist, poet, raconteur, professor, and squeeky wheel. He writes books.

 With thanks to Heather Treseler at Worcester State University, here's a 2013 reading featuring Joy Katz and Alan Michael Parker.

 Long Division was shortlisted for the 2013 Rilke Prize, for "a book written by a mid-career poet and published in the preceding year that demonstrates exceptional artistry and vision"; this year's winner is Animal Eye, by Paisley Rekdal of the University of Utah.
 AMP was awarded a $2500 prize and a reading in Denton, TX.
 Here's the audio.

 Long Divison received the 2012 North Carolina Book Award, also known as the Roanoke-Chowan Award in Poetry.
 Previous recipients include Joseph Bathanti, Randall Jarrell, Dorianne Laux, Reynolds Price, and Carl Sandburg.
 Here's coverage of the news on the Davidson College site.

 Long Division was shortlisted for the 2013 Eric Hoffer Award.

 Long Division was shortlisted for the 2013 Brockman-Campbell Award, one of two Honorable Mentions; the award was won by Kathryn Kirkpatrick for Our Held Animal Breath.
 The Brockman-Campbell Award is given annually "for the book of poetry judged to be the best published by a North Carolinian in the preceding year."
 Congratulations to Kathryn Kirkpatrick.

-There's new work in the works: look for poems by AMP in American Poetry Review, Iodine, Moon City Review, and Smartish Pace; recent work in The New Republic, Slate, The Yale Review, Tikkun, Obsessions: Sestinas in the Twenty-first Century (Whitlow & Krysl, eds.), and elsewhere.
+There's new poetry in the works: look for poems by AMP in the current American Poetry Review, Iodine, Moon City Review, and Smartish Pace; recent work in The New Republic, Slate, and The Yale Review; and forthcoming work in Tikkun, Obsessions: Sestinas in the Twenty-first Century (Whitlow & Krysl, eds.), and elsewhere.

 BUT MORE...
 HERE'S THE BIO...